-The food you use to feed your puppy during the first year is critical to his adult development, health and growth.
+The food you use to feed your puppy during the first year is critical to their adult development, health and growth.
 We recommend feeding a good quality dry puppy food until your puppy reaches 12 months old when you should gradually swap onto an adult dry food.

 Dry food is made up of small pieces called kibbles.
 It's very convenient to serve and keeps well.
 It's also cost-effective, as you can buy it in large bags.
 As long as the food you choose is "complete", it will contain everything your puppy needs for optimum growth and development.
 There is no need to supplement with any other food.